Upcoming Events

 The day will include a series of presentations, each with the opportunity to ask plenty of questions, and attendees will be able to learn from these experts in an informal, relaxed and friendly setting.

 The educational day is funded by the West Hub Small Grants Programme.
-Tickets are now on-sale for this event, priced at £5 per person including tea/coffee throughout the day and a light lunch.
-Places are limited to 50 people and booking closes on Monday 2nd February.
+Tickets are now on-sale for this event, priced at £5 per person including tea/coffee throughout the afternoon.
+Places are limited to 50 people and booking closes on Friday 13th March.